cdot65/pan-os-upgrade/docs/user-guide/docker/troubleshooting.md

 # Troubleshooting Guide for Docker Execution of pan-os-upgrade

-Encountering issues during the Docker execution of `pan-os-upgrade` can happen, especially when dealing with different system environments.
+Encountering issues during the Docker execution of `pan-os-upgrade` can happen, especially when dealing with different system environments or connecting to firewalls through Panorama as a proxy.
 This guide aims to address common problems and their solutions.

 ## Common Issues and Solutions